Best Bitcoin Wallets of 2023

-Alright so you’ve acquired some Bitcoin, now what’s the best way to store it?
+Alright, so you’ve acquired some Bitcoin.
+Now, what’s the best way to store it in 2023?
 Here we’ll take you through the process of finding the right Bitcoin wallet for you.

 Although it seems like a straightforward question, there is a surprising amount of nuance to consider.
 How much Bitcoin do you have?
 How often do you plan to spend it?
 Are you confident your keys are more secure with you than with a regulated custodian’s cold storage?
 Answering these questions will help determine the right solution for you.